opensourcegamedevelopment/ProjectMMW-UE/README.md

 * `master`
 * `stable`

 The main branch should be considered `origin/master` and will be the main branch where the source code of `HEAD` always reflects a state with the latest delivered development changes for the next release.
-For Programmers, you will be branching and merging from `master`.
+For Programmers, you will be branching and merging from `master`. `Note: Only repo admin will be able to push directly to master directly, everyone else will be pushing to feature branch and submit a pull request when ready.
+Admin will deal with the merging`

 Consider `origin/stable` to always represent the latest code deployed to production.
 During day to day development, the `stable` branch will not be interacted with.
 For non-programmer, you will be pulling the project off stable.